 10. Windows 11 Widgets

 It’s interesting to see how much Microsoft is indulged in mobile-driven design for its next-gen desktop OS.
 With Windows 11, Microsoft has brought Widgets, where you can find all kinds of information with just a click.
-It’s similar to Google Assistant’s Snapshot and the “Today View” in Apple’s iOS 15 or macOS Monterey.
+It’s similar to Google Assistant’s Snapshot feature and the “Today View” in Apple’s iOS 15 or macOS Monterey.

 You can check out the latest news, your personal photos pulled from OneDrive, sports scores, stock prices, and much more.
 The widget section is also customizable, and you can personalize it as per your interest.
 For tablets running Windows 11, the Widget window fills the whole screen, making it a one-stop dashboard for all your personal interests.
+As for users who do not like this new feature, well, you can always choose to disable the Windows 11 widgets panel in a few clicks.

 11. New Context Menu & Rounded Corners